jalopezsuarez/apidox/README.md

 APIDox support online testing APIs as well as static samples definitions including Errors Codes and Success JSON.

-### APIDox Installation Instructions
+### APIDox Requirements & Installation

-- A PHP 5.4+ server is needed ir oder to run the webapp.
+- Apache/PHP 5.4+ server is needed in oder to run the webapp.
 No BBDD needed.
+- Web Browser ;)

 Just copy the APIDOX folder on any Apache/PHP server (MAMP, LAMP, WAMP or native installed server) and point your browser to {server}/apidox/apidox.php